mrdanpsmith/stringtailor/README.md

 0.1.3 - Add multi support for building Strings through multiplication.
 Add better error messaging for failed evaluations.

+0.1.4 - Add support for passing a required expression in statement() and initial values in context().

 Usage
 -----
 Great usage examples can be found in the test cases.
 I included a couple of those